MarcoJanse/MarcoJanse.github.io.old/_posts/2022-09-22-troubleshoot-windows-time-in-a-domain.md

 ## Background

-Let’s start with some background information from Microsoft Technet: Windows Time Service Tools and Settings
+Let’s start with some background information from [Micrsooft Learn: Windows Time Service Tools and Settings](https://learn.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings)

-Most domain member computers have a time client type of NT5DS, which means that they synchronize time from the domain hierarchy.
+Most domain member computers have a time client type of **NT5DS**, which means that they synchronize time from the domain hierarchy.
 The only typical exception to this is the domain controller that functions as the primary domain controller (PDC) emulator operations master of the forest root domain, which is usually configured to synchronize time with an external time source.
 To view the time client configuration of a computer, run the `W32tm /query /configuration` command from an elevated Command Prompt and look for the "[TimeProviders]" block and the `Type` in the command output.

 For more information, see [How Windows Time Service Works | Microsoft Learn](https://learn.microsoft.com/en-us/windows-server/networking/windows-time-service/How-the-Windows-Time-Service-Works).
 You can run the command `reg query HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Parameters` and read the value of NtpServer in the command output.

+## How Windows Time works in a Windows domain hierarchy

 The following part is very important to understand: